 "Well, Maemi-hime, it was a pleasure dancing with you.
 Now I have another memory to hold onto.
 I wish you the best with your marriage and hope you enjoy your honeymoon," Naruto bowed respectfully.
-She smiled beautifully at him, looking every bit the blushing bride that she was.
+She smiled beautifully at him, looking every bit the picturesque, blushing bride.

 "Thank you Naruto-kun.
 You're very sweet...and not a bad dancer.
 Ino-san is very lucky to have you as a boyfriend."

 Without giving him time to discredit her assumption, Maemi glided away from him in search of her husband.
 Naruto watched the young woman in the regal white gown disappear into the crowd before he shut his mouth and shook his head bemusedly.

 Figuring Ino would find him soon enough, he headed back to their table and refilled their champagne glasses.
 He had a great buzz going on and he didn't want his abnormally high metabolism to kill it just yet.
 Naruto spent the next couple minutes sipping his drink and observing the surrounding company, taking note that the tent on a whole became much more animated over the last hour as people got more and more into the party.